Keibert Ruiz Player Props: Nationals vs. Brewers

-The Washington Nationals, including Keibert Ruiz (.324 batting average in his past 10 games), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at Nationals Park, Monday at 7:05 PM ET.
+Keibert Ruiz -- with a slugging percentage of .316 in his past 10 games (including no home runs) -- will be in action for the Washington Nationals versus the Milwaukee Brewers, with Freddy Peralta on the hill, on August 1 at 7:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Brewers.

 Keibert Ruiz Game Info & Props vs. the Brewers